-Any applicant who has earned a minimum grade of B+ in all prerequisite courses and any corequisite courses taken will be guaranteed admission, providing all of the above requirements are met.
-All prerequisite and corequisite courses must be taken at Florida Gateway College.
+Any applicant who has earned a minimum grade of B+ in all prerequisite courses and a B+ in any corequisite courses completed by application due date will be guaranteed admission to the ASDN program, providing requirements are met.

+All pre- and co-requisite courses must be taken at Florida Gateway College to be guaranteed admission to the ASDN program.